Temperature as a Dynamically Maintained Steady State: Photonic Mechanisms, Maintenance Cost, and the Limits of the Infinite-Reservoir Idealization: Connection to classical thermodynamics

-Classical thermodynamics achieves its predictive success because the exponential form Eq.~\eqref{eq:boltzmann} follows from statistical requirements~---~additivity of energy, multiplicativity of probability~---~that do not depend on what physical processes create the distribution~\cite{jaynes1957a}.
+Classical thermodynamics achieves its predictive success because the exponential form Eq.~\eqref{eq:boltzmann} follows from statistical requirements---additivity of energy, multiplicativity of probability---that do not depend on what physical processes create the distribution~\cite{jaynes1957a}.
 The theory correctly captures the mathematical structure of stationary distributions independently of mechanism.

-This is analogous to continuum fluid mechanics: it correctly predicts bulk behavior without tracking molecules, because the constitutive equations follow from symmetry and conservation independently of the molecular dynamics.
+This is analogous to continuum fluid mechanics: it correctly predicts bulk behavior without tracking molecules, because the constitutive equations follow from symmetry and conservation independently of molecular dynamics.
 Molecular dynamics explains \emph{why} the continuum equations hold and identifies their limits.
 Both levels are valid and serve different purposes.
+The mechanistic level becomes necessary for non-equilibrium systems, where fluctuation theorems~\cite{jarzynski1997,crooks1999,seifert2012} and stochastic thermodynamics require explicit attention to system-bath interactions; for small systems with few degrees of freedom where fluctuations dominate and individual quantum transition rates become relevant~\cite{esposito2009,campisi2011}; and when evaluating whether an exponential distribution in an unusual system represents a genuine temperature or a formal fit.
+In all these cases the criteria of Sec.~\ref{sec:criteria} provide a framework that purely phenomenological thermodynamics cannot.